-Case studies
+Case Studies

 These are focused examples designed to illustrate how the concepts found in the chapters play out in real life.
-They provide specific detail that gives a practical example of key ideas in media and journalism studies.
-These will give you some insights that will make the theory you encounter clearer.
+They provide specific detail about practical examples of key ideas in media and journalism studies.
+These will give you insights that will make the theory you encounter clearer.